TemKaa1337/container/README.md

     // always leave it as it is in example below 'config_dir' => __DIR__,
     'services' => [
-        // this section icludes files that will be autowired by container
+        // this section includes files that will be autowired by container
         // you can pass either filename or directory
         // please note that class paths must be relative to `config_dir` path 'include' => [
             '/../some/path/ClassName.php',
             '/../some/path/'
         ],
-        // this section icludes files that will be excluded from autowiring by container 'exclude' => [
+        // this section includes files that will be excluded from autowiring by container 'exclude' => [
             '/../some/path/ClassName.php',
             '/../some/path/'